72nd Brigade for Special Operations: Missions

-The 72nd Brigade for Special Operations is capable of fulfilling many different roles and to complete various list of tasks, thanks to the training in many different specialities: reconnaissance, operation behind enemy lines, demolition and sabotage, close combat action.
+The 72nd Brigade for Special Operations is capable of fulfilling many different roles and to complete various list of tasks, such as: unconventional warfare, direct action, special reconnaissance, counterterrorism, counterinsurgency, information operations.
+They are also capable of hostage rescue and combat search and rescue if they are needed.

 Training

-Enlisted soldiers have to have at least two years service experience in some other units of the Serbian Armed Forces before applying for a position in the 72nd Brigade for Special Operations.
+Enlisted soldiers have to have at least two years service experience in other units of the Serbian Armed Forces before applying for a position in the 72nd Brigade for Special Operations.
 Besides that, all candidates need to fulfill a lot of other requirements and only about two-thirds of all candidates pass the psychophysical tests.

 Brigade uses various training grounds and shooting ranges and for training purposes, although most of it is conducted in unit's home base "Rastko Nemanjić" in Pančevo.

 Training in the 72nd Brigade for Special Operations is divided in three stages and lasts for three years.